Word@Work, Let God's Word energise your working day!

 1 Thessalonians 2:3-6

 When circumstances are difficult, some believers are tempted to think that they, or their leaders, are not in God's will.
-When a rioting mob forced Paul and Silas to leave Thessalonica secretly by night, and not return (
+After preaching about the death and resurrection of Jesus (Acts 17:1-3), a rioting mob forced Paul and Silas to leave Thessalonica secretly by night.
+When they did not return (Acts 17:5-10), the new church in the city wondered if the apostle did not really care about them: perhaps he had come with selfish motives (like so many travelling philosophers at that time).

 Gospel Caring